yiranzhou/-LSRE--Yiran-Zhou-/Reflective Report.md

 on each saminer,  I think the techniques provided by these papers are easy to understand and implement, though there are some defects in them.

 ##Implementation Plan:

+-Use the method from Requirements Abstraction Model to break down requirements.
+-Use the method from A Method for Early Requirements Triage and selection Utilizing Product Strategies to calculate the points of each requirement.

+##Excution:
 ####1.Technique from Requirements Abstraction Model to break down requirements.

--I have chosen a case, which is a windows application, named Hotel Management System, the target customers are hotels.
+I have chosen a case, which is a windows application, named Hotel Management System, the target customers are hotels.
 The system
 should include management sub-system and back office sub-system.
 And I presents some basic requirement of Hotel Management System, I will break down parts of them according to 'Requirement Absreaction Model'.
 Additionally, most requirements are from my own experience and some are from network.